Friday, May 2, 2025

 The Key

-Another player character was randomly determined to have lost his family and spent his life devoted to an object.
-Loving JJ Abrams style mystery boxes, the player decided rather than that object being a faction or the like, that the object of his devotion would be a key left to him by his parents before their deaths.
+Loving JJ Abrams style mystery boxes, the player decided rather than that object being a faction, that the object of his devotion would be a key left to him by his parents before their deaths.
 He doesn't know what it opens, but finding that out so that he can discover the Legacy his family left for him carried him through the end of the Gem War, and is why he is on Amissa.

 I have some suitably Lovecraftian ideas for what the key opens.

 The vagaries of both Death in Space, and of the setting data I put forward for it gave my players a lot of leeway to make the setting their own.
-Because of it, I have a fairly unique version of the Tenebris System setting that will make it memorable.
-And in the process, my players frontloaded tons of ideas for me without my needing to prompt them very much at all.
+Because of it, I have a fairly unique version of The Tenebris System setting that will make it memorable.
+And in the process, my players front-loaded tons of ideas for me without my needing to prompt them very much at all.

 No comments: